jjthomas/rule_engine/README.md

 Continuous features and outputs are discretized into buckets, and the average Total Sales bucket across the entire dataset is 4.1 with standard deviation 2.2.
-The 101 datapoints with Price bucket 0 have an average Total Sales of 5.2, which is 4.8 standard deviations above the mean of 4.1.
+The 101 datapoints with Price bucket 0 have an average Total Sales of 5.2, which is 4.8 standard deviations above the mean of 4.1 and therefore significant at `z_thresh=3.0`.
 Likewise for the 75 datapoints with Price bucket 1.

 The 2D stats section shows any pairs of feature values that are interesting.
-If we had a second categorical feature called "Department", we might see the following output:
+If we had a second feature called "Department", we might see the following as part of our summary:
 ```
 ***2D stats***